utwind/UTWind-Website/README.md

 # UTWind-Website
-Official website for the University of Toronto Wind Turbine Design Team (UTWind)
+Official website for the University of Toronto Wind Turbine Student Design Team (UTWind)